 Tiny cookies, called Bethmännchen, are a Frankfurt specialty.
 Made of marzipan rolled like a little ball and decorated with three half-almonds, the treats have a poignant story.
 In 1838, a banker’s family, whose surname was Bethmann, served a new sweet, decorated with four almonds for each of the four sons.
 When one of the sons died seven years later, the cookies used only three almonds.

-Since then, Bethmännchen have become a Frankfurt tradition and are widely sold throughout the Christmas Market—along with many other shapes and sizes and flavors of baked goods, including stollen, schaumküsse (chocolate-covered marshmallow concoctions that looked like giant Mallomars), and more.
+Since that time, Bethmännchen have become a Frankfurt tradition and are widely sold throughout the Christmas Market—along with many other shapes and sizes and flavors of baked goods, including stollen, schaumküsse (chocolate-covered marshmallow concoctions that looked like giant Mallomars), and more.

 5. Roasted Almonds (Mandeln)